 You can use the UI to change the entity ID and friendly name of supported entities.
 To do this:

-- Select the entity, either from the frontend or by clicking the info button next to the entity in the Developer Tools “States” tab.
+[Learn more], either from the frontend or by selecting the info button next to the entity in the Developer Tools “States” tab.

-- Click on the cog in the right corner of the entity’s dialog
+- Select the cog icon in the right corner of the entity’s dialog

 - Enter the new name or the new entity ID (remember not to change the domain of the entity - the part before the